 Blog & News

 In United States v.
-Paulus, the Sixth Circuit recently held that a criminal conviction for submitting false claims can be based on statements that involve an element of medical judgment and that a jury is competent to decide if the doctor’s assessments are false.
+Paulus, the Sixth Circuit recently held that a criminal conviction for submitting false claims can be based on false statements of medical necessity.
+In other words, statements that involve an element of medical judgment.
+The Court also held that a jury must decide if the doctor’s assessments are false.
 This self-evident conclusion counters a recent trend of lower court decisions in False Claims Act cases holding that claims cannot be false if the statements reflect a sufficient degree of medical judgment.
-The Department of Justice is already relying on this decision in False Claims Act cases pending on appeal in front of the Tenth and Eleventh Circuit Polukoff 10th Circuit Opinion of Appeals.
+As a result, the Department of Justice is already relying on this decision in False Claims Act cases pending on appeal in front of the Tenth and Eleventh Circuits.

 The Sixth Circuit recognized that for a statement to be false, it generally must be a statement of fact, and opinions – when given honestly – are almost never false.
 Id. at 9.
 However, the court emphasized that opinions give rise to fraud “when they are not honestly held” or “the speaker knows of facts that are fundamentally incompatible with his opinion.”
 Id.
 Thus, while a doctor could never be convicted for misreading an angiogram, he could be prosecuted for repeatedly and systematically misstating the results of the angiograms he interpreted, as Dr. Paulus was.
 Id. at 10.

 The Department of Justice is already relying on Paulus to push back on both of these opinions by filing letters with the appeals courts in the 10th and 11th Circuits explaining that the Sixth Circuit decision reserves for the jury, not the judge the determination about when a statement of medical judgment is true or false.
-This issue is hotly contested, with the defendants replying with letters of their own.
+In response, the defendants submitted with letters of their own.